 Once you reach the bottom of the valley, there is a fork in the road.
-Turn right and pass the river on the left side.
+Turn right – the river should be on your left.
 Continue along the dirt road for 1/2 mile until you reach the black sand beach parking.

 Note: If you go left at the fork, the road goes towards the village.
 As you walk deeper into the valley, you will see a more than one waterfall cascading down the cliffs of Waipio Valley.
 The scenery is quite beautiful – something out of Jurrasic Park.